Stardust-hyx/TabEAE/README.md

 # TabEAE
-This is the implementation of the paper **Event Argument Extraction as Non-autoregressive Table Generation**.
+This is the official implementation of the paper **Revisiting Event Argument Extraction: Can EAE Models Learn Better When Being Aware of Event Co-occurrences?** (ACL 2023).

-## Acknowledgement
-Part of the code is borrowed from the [PAIE repository](https://github.com/mayubo2333/PAIE).

 ## Quick links